track-asia/trackasia-native/platform/android/DISTRIBUTE.md

 - x86_64
 - mips

-After successfully finish building the native libraries, Gradle will build the MapboxAndroidSDK module and generate an Android Archive file in `MapboxAndroidSDK/build/outputs/aar `.
+After succesfully finish building the native libraries, gradle will build the MapboxAndroidSDK module and generate an Android Archive file in `MapboxAndroidSDK/build/outputs/aar `.
 The packaged native libraries can be found in `MapboxAndroidSDK/src/main/jniLibs/<abi>`.

 ##### Build native libraries for a specific ABI